BU-CLOUD-S20/Medical-Compute-using-ChRIS-on-the-MOC-PowerPC-and-x86_64-GPU-usage-and-benchmarking/README.md

 The overall vision of the ChRIS project is to develop a plugin based on ChRIS platform so that users like developers or administrators are able to do GPU benchmarking between different architectures like x86 and PowerPC.

-For the scope of our particular project for EC528: Cloud Computing, we will implement a benchmarking plugin on ChRIS platform to compare different .

 We are going to get familiar with Mass Open Cloud, ChRIS platform, ChRIS plugins and benchmarking methods in order to integrate all the components